MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-in-cs-operator.md

 ### Tabular expression

 The following query shows how to use `!in` with an inline tabular expression.
-Notice that an inline tabular expression must be enclosed with double parentheses to be properly parsed.
+Notice that an inline tabular expression must be enclosed with double parentheses.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSspVuCqUSjPSC1KVQguSSxJVVDMzFPQ0AjILyjNSSzJzM9zSSxJVIApQQgr2CmYGoABULKgKD8rNbkEYoKmJtDE4tLc3MSizKpUheT80rwSDU2FpEqINABw+yCTewAAAA==" target="_blank">Run the query</a>